 Remind them why they signed up

 You might think this is counterintuitive.
-Why would I remind them about signing up.
-It might result in high number of unsubscribes.
-It actually increases your their trust in you and also keeps your mailing lists clean and up to date.
+Why would I remind them about signing up?
+It might result in a high number of unsubscribes.
+It actually increases their trust in you and also keeps your mailing lists clean and up to date.